samzhang0921/test-Search/README.md

-# Welcome Just Eat search app for test
+# Welcome Just Eat search app

 this app mainly is use React.js, Next.js and Fela (css)